yongxuDM/yongxuDM.github.io/_pages/about.md

 ======
 * Feynman's Rainbow by Leonard Mlodinow
 * A Guide to Research by Daniel Green
+* You and Your Research by Richard Hamming
 * A PhD Is Not Enough by Peter J. Feibelman (useful for practical purpose)